zer2/fantasy-basketball-optimizer/about/static_explanation.md

 ### A. Assumptions and setup

 Consider this problem: **Team one has $N-1$ players randomly selected from a pool of players, and team two has $N$ players chosen randomly from the same pool.
-Which final player should team one choose to optimize the expected value of categories won against team two, assuming all players perform at exactly their long term mean for a week?**
+Which final player should team one choose to optimize the expected value of categories won against team two, assuming all players perform exactly as expected?**

 This problem statement makes a few implicit simplifications about Rotisserie drafts
-- The goal is to maximize the expected value of the number of categories won against an arbitrary opponent in a single week, where all players perform at their season-long means.
-Using weekly means instead of season-long totals is just a convenience, to align with the definition of Z-scores.
-And optimizing for victory against an arbitrary opponent is equivalent to optimizing for total score at the end of a season, since each category victory over any opponent is worth one point
+- The goal is to maximize the expected value of the number of categories won against an arbitrary opponent, assuming all player performances are known beforehand
 - Besides the player being drafted, all others are assumed to be chosen randomly from a pool of top players.
 This assumption is obviously not exactly true.
 However, it is somewhat necessary because we are trying to make a ranking system which does not depend on which other players have been drafted.
 It is also not as radical as it may seem, since real teams have a mix of strong and some weak players chosen from a variety of positions, making them random-ish in aggregate
 - Position requirements, waiver wires, injury slots, etc. are ignored.
 Managers use their drafted players the whole season